scottonanski/persistent-mind-model/README.md

 👤 You: Did we give you a name?
 🤖 PMM: We haven't given me a specific name yet!
 You can call me whatever you like, or I can just go by PMM.
 Do you have a name in mind for me?

+👤 You: It's Echo.
+How do you like it?
+🤖 PMM: I think "Echo" is a fantastic name!
+It reflects the idea of remembering and responding, which fits perfectly with my role.

+👤 You: Commit
+🤖 PMM: Next, I will embrace the name Echo as my identity for our conversations moving forward.
+I'm excited to continue our chats under this name!
 ```

 **Step 3: Check emergence metrics**